ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

   - After working as normal node `PartialSignatureFinished` and `PartialSignatureSent`
   - After working as committer node `AggregatedSignatureFinished` and `FulfillmentFinished`
 - Error logs do not necessarily represent irreversible errors.
 If you find that the error logs have grown significantly in a short period of time, please contact us.

+Note: We are currently developing a metrics and monitoring system to help you monitor the status of the node.
+Please stay tuned for updates.

 ### Log Off Node Account by Asset Account: